 Yes and No…… We’ll try to explain

-The tour includes 3 hours of free time at the Falls, optional drop-offs at the Hornblower Niagara Cruise (seasonal), Skylon Tower (seasonal) and Niagara Helicopters, an hour of free time at the town of Niagara-on-the-Lake, a winery visit that includes a free ice wine tasting and many photo stops along the way.
+The tour includes 3 hours of free time at the Falls, optional drop-offs at the Hornblower Niagara Cruise (seasonal), Skylon Tower (seasonal) and Niagara Helicopters, an hour of free time at the town of Niagara-on-the-Lake and many photo stops along the way.

-We pick up at hotels, hostels, and even private residences in downtown Toronto.
+We pick up at hotels and hostels in downtown Toronto.
 For people who are not staying in downtown locations like these, we also have public pickup areas where people can join the tour.
-One of these locations is in the heart of the city at Yonge-Dundas Square, where passengers are picked up beside the sightseeing information booth near the Hard Rock Café.
-Another such location is a short walk west of Union Station, right in front of the Starbucks at 123 Front Street West.
+One of these locations is in the heart of the city at Yonge-Dundas Square, where passengers are picked up beside the sightseeing information booth across the street from the Samsung Store in the Eaton Centre.
+Another such location is a short walk west of Union Station, right in front of the Chipotle at 123 Front Street West.

 Niagara Falls is located along the Canada-USA border, about 110 kilometers from Toronto.
 City Sightseeing offers a day tour to Niagara Falls.